How to treat fungal rust disease

 WHAT TO DO NOW

-Unfortunately, there's not an easy way to treat rust, especially as you may not notice symptoms until the infection has become quite severe.
+Unfortunately, there's no easy way to treat rust, especially as you may not notice symptoms until the infection has become quite severe.
 In these cases, it may do more harm than good to try and treat it.
 For example, if the majority of a plant’s leaves are affected, then removing all of these leaves will make it difficult for the plant to survive afterwards.
-Therefore, you may want to consider throwing the plant away to stop the spread and make sure your other plants won't get infected.
+If that's the case, you may want to consider throwing the plant away to stop the spread and make sure your other plants won't get infected.

-If you want to give it a try nevertheless:
+If you want to give it a try:

 Carefully remove all damaged parts and leaves and dispose of them properly.
 Remember that the spores can still be spread easily, so it’s important to fully destroy any removed material.
 Don’t compost it or leave it lying around near your plants